 So while it was raining I was surfing the net, and I don’t really know or remember how I came across the idea of a cooking vacation but there was this page in front of me with a nice selection of different countries.
 I knew I was due to be back here in Greece so I selected Greece and I found Kea Artisanal located on some island I’d never even heard of before.
 Okay that’s not terribly unusual but a cooking vacation on a new Island sounded like a great idea and I love a new adventure.

-Other than taking your helicopter or maybe your yacht, neither of which I have the way to get to Kea is by ferry out of the port at Lavrion.
+Other than taking your helicopter or maybe your yacht, neither of which I have, the way to get to Kea is by ferry out of the port at Lavrio.
 On my trip out to the island it was quite windy.
 Just for the fun of it I shot a video knowing full well that there was no chance anyone would ever hear what I was saying.
-It’s a good thing I had a sweater, as it was a wee chilly as well.
+It’s a good thing I had a sweater, as it was a wee chilly as in all that wind.
 And it’s a miracle that the wind didn’t whip my little iPhone out of my hands and cast it into the seas with Poseidon.

 Additionally this relatively small mountainous island boasts 300 chapels scattered all about.
 There’s one attached to the lighthouse that sits at the entrance to Kea harbor.
 I discovered something really interesting about those chapels but you’ll have to read one of my next posts to discover what that might be.

 From the moment the ferry glides into the port there ensues a Â magical feeling here on Kea.
 Come travel with me and I will share a whole host of magical adventures and experiences.